marnovandermaas/praesidio-sdk/README.md

-# SiFive Freedom Unleashed SDK
+# Praesidio SDK

-This builds a complete RISC-V cross-compile toolchain for the SiFive Freedom Unleashed U500 SoC.
-It also builds a `bbl` image for booting the Freedom Unleashed development board.
+This builds a complete RISC-V cross-compile toolchain for Praesidio enclave system.
+It is based on the SiFive Freedom Unleashed SDK.

 ## Tested Configurations